Overview

 ITD 220Ethics, Equity and Responsibility3

-Select 5 additional courses with advisor approval including the following:
+Select 4 courses with advisor approval from the approved electives list.
+1

 DESIGN CHALLENGES